Car Speaker Buying Tips: 3 Important Features You Must Consider

 - Speaker Range

-Once you understand all these categories you too can compare quickly and pick the speakers for you.
+Once you understand all these categories, you too can compare quickly and pick the right speakers for you.

 You probably see the word “RMS” or “sensitivity” but you don’t know what exactly they mean.
-You need to be in tune with the speaker’s lingo.
+You need to be in tune with speaker lingo.
 Sensitivity and power handling give you an indication of the speaker’s performance.
 Look at these two features together when comparing products.

 Sensitivity measures how the sound output a speaker produces from the power it gets.
 The power converts to volume and they’re measured in watts & decibels(dB) respectively.
 The higher the sensitivity rating—which is also an expression of dB—the louder the speakers.
 For example: